tcdi/plrust/doc/src/dependencies.md

 ### Operational Notes

-- The dependency allow-list file must be configured in `postgresql.conf` where its full path is the value of the `plrust.allowed_dependencies` GUC.
+- The dependency allow-list file path must be set in `plrust.allowed_dependencies` GUC value in `postgresql.conf`.

-- This file must be readable by the user that Postgres backend connections are run.
-Typically, the user is named `postgres`.
+- The file must be readable by the user that runs Postgres backend connections.
+Typically, this user is named `postgres`.

-- The file is read, parsed, and validated every time a `CREATE FUNCTION ...
-LANGUAGE plrust` statement is executed.
-Doing so allows an administrator to modify it without requiring a Postgres cluster restart.
+- Every time a `CREATE FUNCTION ...
+LANGUAGE plrust` statement is executed, the file is read, parsed, and validated.
+This arrangement allows administrators to edit it without needing to restart the Postgres cluster.